tuyen-nnt/query-zstd/README.md

 Check requirements.txt to pip install all required packages.
-This script using Spark to process data.
+This script is using Spark to process data.